 To put some money aside before leaving, it’s a good idea to start saving several months in advance.
 One of the best ways to save money is to go back and live with your parents.
 This is never easy, especially after experiencing independence, but you will save a considerable amount of money.
 Indeed, no rent, bills or shopping to pay.
 You may also need to become reasonable about going out and shopping.
 Finding a job will also definitely help you to save!
 So if you add up all those tips, you can manage to save quite a lot to be confortable once in Australia.

 Australia Awards are prestigious international scholarships and short courses offering young people an opportunity to undertake study, research and professional development in Australia.
 The Australia Awards are funded by the Australian government.
-They are available to Australian nationals and citizens from other eligible countries.
+They are available to Australian nationals and citizens from other eligible countries, and cover tuition, travel, and living expenses.

 Those scholarships are mainly for postgraduate-level study and research.
 If you are looking to gain funding for a master or PhD program, you should apply for the Endeavour Postgraduate Scholarship.